So, here's to our teaching exchange 2010 - bonds and friendships around the world!

 They use a token system so as not to handle money on the pier.
 Getting the tokens was quite a business as the machine was outside in the howling gale and rain.
 It took coins so I had to change my notes for coins at one spot and then get the tokens one at a time at the machine.
 I had to juggle my handful of coins, get the tokens and not drop my wallet.
 "How many thousands of pounds do ya reckon are dropped down through the cracks into the sea?"
 I asked Jack.
 We thought there must be quite a bit of money under the pier.

 Jack, Annie and Eleanor enjoyed the Ghost Train and then it was time to get back inside again.
 We thought we'd have a go at a bit of gambling, playing a game where you had to put the money into the machine in the hope that your coin would be the one that causes a cascade of 10p pieces and perhaps a massive gemstone or two to come tumbling down into our waiting cup.
 Eleanor had some success but then we lost it all.
-After learning our lesson about gambling we returned to the hotel for a nice cup of coffee and a bit of a relax before 5 star dining in the hotel for dinner.

 Next day and it was time to travel home by train.
 The hotel sent their bill up to us and they had got it wrong so I pointed this out to them and they said they would fix it.
 Fix it they did!
 Giving us a better discount than the one they had already quoted due to the distress and inconvenience caused.
 I didn't tell them that I wasn't really that fussed about it, I knew what the problem was and I was confident of a quick resolution to the matter but anyway - Travelling with a family?
 Choose Hilton Hotels.
 The family friendly team!